 Improving soil health

 - Onsite composting is an important initiative driven by our Landscape and Conservation Team.
 All green waste from our Acton campus is collected and processed on site to commercial grade compost.
-This compost is then used across campus to enhance soil health, reduce water usage and support our Kitchen Garden Program.
+This compost is then used across campus to enhance soil health, reduce water usage, and support our Kitchen Garden Program.

-- Additionally, a soil health monitoring program is being developed with Dr. Craig Strong from the Fenner School to evaluate our soil improvement strategies.
+In 2023 approximately 500 m³ of forest litter mulch was generated.
+Additionally, a soil health monitoring program is being developed with Dr. Craig Strong from the Fenner School to evaluate our soil improvement strategies.

 Promoting drought-tolerant planting